Adjudication Process

 Pre-Designed Adjudication Processes

-Even though the Adjudicator will decide on the process, the Parties may want to suggest a process to the Adjudicator.
-To assist the Parties, ODACC has set out four Pre-Designed Adjudication Processes that the Parties may choose to recommend (and/or the Adjudicator may decide to set).
-Three of the Pre-Designed Adjudication Processes take place in writing only, while the fourth will provide Parties with an oral presentation (by videoconference or teleconference).
+Even though the Adjudicator will set the process, the Parties may want to suggest a process to the Adjudicator.
+To assist the Parties, ODACC has set out four samples of Suggested Pre-Designed Adjudication Processes that the Parties may choose to recommend to the Adjudicator (and/or the Adjudicator may choose to set).
+Three of the Pre-Designed Adjudication Processes take place in-writing only, while the fourth provides Parties with an oral hearing (by videoconference or teleconference).

-The Claimant can indicate a preferred process in the Notice of Adjudication.
-Similarly, the Respondent can indicate a preferred process in the Response to Notice of Adjudication.
+The Claimant may indicate a preferred process in the Notice of Adjudication.
+Similarly, the Respondent may indicate a preferred process in the Response to Notice of Adjudication.

 The Parties may also recommend that the Adjudicator design the adjudication process without being guided by the Pre-Designed Adjudication Processes.